emead907/emead907/README.md

 -->
 ### Hi there, my name is Emily Mead

-## A Senior at Boise State Univesity

-- 🔭 Currently: Software Development Intern at Xylem
+- 🔭 Currently: Looking for work
-- 📚 Education: enrolled at Boise State Unversity, studying Computer Science
+- 📚 Education: BS in Computer Science from Boise State Unversity
 - 📫 How to reach me: emead907@gmail.com
 - 😄 Pronouns: She/Her/Hers
 - ⚡ Fun fact: I am a competitive gymnastics coach